ElianCodes/ElianCodes-frontend/src/content/blog/24-02-09-2023-a-year-in-review.md

 *August*

-I only had joined the Astro Core team about a week, before they came with the announcement: “We’re shipping Astro 3 and hey, Elian, You’re a big part of it.
+I had only just been on the Astro Core team about a week when they announced: “We’re shipping Astro 3 and hey, Elian, you’re a big part of it.
 You’re responsible for writing the docs together with Sarah!”.
-Which is awesome, don't get me wrong.
+Which is awesome!
 But it was also a bit overwhelming.
 I was still learning the ropes of the company and the project, and now I had to make sure the docs were up to date and ready for the release of Astro 3.
 It was a lot of work, but I’m glad I got to do it.
 It was such a great learning experience, working together with the whole DX team to make sure the docs were in shape and working with the platform team on what features were going to be released and how to document them.

 ## Starting devs.gent

 *September*

 I always had this in mind.
 Since day one I attended and joined meetups.
 How awesome is it to empower people to take the stage and make their 20 minutes of fame?
 If I can help them, I'll gladly do so.
 Thanks to Freek and Bert, that dream was turned into a reality.
-Since we started, we have done 3 meetups, all of which were super successful!
-We always reached full capacity, with awesome conversations and great talks!
+We've done 3 meetups, all super successful!
+Each reached full capacity, with awesome conversations and great talks!
 Many thanks to all of the people who came to watch, give a talk, or hosted us at their company offices!

 ![The organising team of devs.gent having dinner](./images/2023-review/devs-gent.jpeg)